 There really is no good time to grieve.

 There really is no good time to lose someone or something we love.

-Jesus still meets us in those moments, calls to us like a friend, unconditionally, always, and sits with us.
+The Spirit still meets us in those moments, calls to us like a friend, unconditionally, always, and sits with us.